-Anyone who is 12 years or older is eligible for a COVID-19 vaccine.
-If you would like to receive your vaccine at Eisner Health, please sign up on our COVID-19 vaccine waitlist.
+Anyone who is 12 years or older is eligible for a COVD-19 vaccine.
+If you would like to receive your vaccine at Eisner Health, click here to choose your location and make your appointment.

 Yes.
 If you have a cold you should still get your COVID-19 vaccine.
 If you have a fever, please speak with your doctor first.

 Yes.
 Whether you are pregnant or breastfeeding you CAN receive the COVID-19 vaccine.
 Getting the COVID-19 vaccine while pregnant or breastfeeding is safe, effective and recommended by Eisner Health.
 For more information click here.

 Yes.
 You do not need a social security number or immigration status to get vaccinated for COVID-19.
 The vaccine is free for everyone, regardless of immigration status.
 For more information click here.

 Yes.
 When you receive your first vaccine at Eisner Health you will be directed to scan the q-code in the waiting room to schedule your second appointment.
 If you do not schedule your appointment on the day of your first vaccine, you will receive an email or phone call from a staff member at Eisner Health one to two weeks after your first shot to schedule your second vaccination appointment.

 You do not need to return to the same Eisner Health location you received your first shot.
 If for some reason Eisner Health isn’t able to vaccinate you because we are waiting on additional vaccine vials, we will help you find an appropriate site for your second dose.